xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 6 A Reference for Bison Specifications.md

 Bison parsers will always detect syntax errors as early as possible, that is, as soon as they read a token for which there is no potential parse.
 When bison detects a syntax error, that is, when it receives an input token that it cannot parse, it attempts to recover from the error using this procedure:

-1. It calls `yyerror(“syntax error”)`.
+1. It calls `yyerror("syntax error")`.
 This usually reports the error to the user.

 2. It discards any partially parsed rules until it returns to a state in which it could shift the special `error` symbol.